wonarii/CART210-glossary/glossary.md

 Often, one may knowingly act with agency and receive the expected result of an act.
 However, these judgements of agency frequently do not follow actual control in situations where agency might be ambiguous.  [^Sato05agency]

+Feminist theory has done a lot of the heavy lifting to develop "agency" as a concept, discussing who in society has agency - the ability to exert power - and who does not, and is therefore not fully human[^Davies91agency] (women, children, the insane, the machine).

 ![agency](images/agency-hoekstra-01.png)
 Image made of a composition of [^Drexler16agency] [^Al24agency] [^tumblr24agency]

+[^Davies91agency]: Davies, Bronwyn.
+1991.
+“THE CONCEPT OF AGENCY: A Feminist Poststructuralist Analysis.” *Social Analysis: The International Journal of Social and Cultural Practice*, no. 30: 42–53.

 [^MerriamWeb24agency]: “Definition of AGENCY.”
 2024.
 January 28, 2024. https://www.merriam-webster.com/dictionary/agency.

 [^Sato05agency]: Sato, Atsushi, and Asako Yasuda.
 2005.
-“Illusion of Sense of Self-Agency: Discrepancy between the Predicted and Actual Sensory Consequences of Actions Modulates the Sense of Self-Agency, but Not the Sense of Self-Ownership.” <i>Cognition</i> 94 (3): 241–55. https://doi.org/10.1016/j.cognition.2004.04.003.
+“Illusion of Sense of Self-Agency: Discrepancy between the Predicted and Actual Sensory Consequences of Actions Modulates the Sense of Self-Agency, but Not the Sense of Self-Ownership.” *Cognition* 94 (3): 241–55. https://doi.org/10.1016/j.cognition.2004.04.003.

 [^Drexler16agency]: Drexler, Doug.
 “LCARS Interface - Star Trek Deep Space Nine - TV".
 2016.
 ArtStation.
 April 8, 2016. https://www.artstation.com/artwork/EbP8n.

 [^Al24agency]: Alrubaie, Dun.
 “Hand Reaching out to an Orange Sky · Free Stock Photo.”
 Accessed February 11, 2024. https://www.pexels.com/photo/hand-reaching-out-to-an-orange-sky-9740932/.

 [^tumblr24agency]: thevaultofretroscifi.
 “Thevaultofretroscifi.”
 Tumblr.
 Tumblr (blog).
 Accessed February 11, 2024. https://thevaultofretroscifi.tumblr.com/post/138664053372.